Modern YEAR FIVE

 –FLASHBACK: From Secret Origins Vol. 2 #13.
 May 9.
 Dick’s parents have just died.
 Dick overhears Tony Zucco talking to Pop Haly about the Flying Grayson deaths.
 Before he can recklessly act, Dick is stopped by Batman, who tells him to have patience for justice.
 (Secret Origins Vol. 2 #13 continues directly onward from this scene, having Batman take Dick into the Batcave to swear an oath of allegiance.
 Obviously, this part of Secret Origins Vol. 2 #13 cannot occur and must be summarily ignored.)

 –FLASHBACK: From Robin Annual #4.
 May 9.
 From the shadows, Batman watches over Dick as he says his sad goodbyes to Pop Haly and his friends before going with a state agent to be placed into the rough-and-tumble Gotham Youth Center (as seen in the 55-page flashback “Robin: Year One” issue of Robin Annual #4).
-We see Dick leave with the shrewish state agent, but a flashback from Batman #436 shows that Commissioner Gordon is the one who actually escorts him to the Youth Center.
+Batman #436-439 calls Gotham Youth Center by the name of St. Jude’s Orphanage, so we must assume they are one and the same.
+We see Dick leave with the shrewish state agent, but a flashback from Batman #436 shows that Commissioner Gordon is the one who actually escorts him to Gotham Youth Center/St. Jude’s Orphanage.
 Therefore, we must surmise that the agent delivers him over to Gordon first.
-Batman #436 also introduces us to the loving, caring headmistress Sister Mary Elizabeth.
-We should note that while Sister Mary Elizabeth may be loving and caring, the Youth Center is a bad bad place (as detailed in Robin Annual #4) where Dick gets beaten up almost every day by other kids.
+Batman #436 also introduces us to the loving, caring headmistress Sister Mary Elizabeth, who once looked over Tony Zucco when he was a young man.
+We should note that, while Sister Mary Elizabeth may be loving and caring toward Dick, Gotham Youth Center/St. Jude’s Orphanage is a very bad place (as detailed in Robin Annual #4) where Dick gets beaten up almost every day by other kids.

 –FLASHBACK: From Robin Vol. 2 #0.
 Bruce (as Bruce) visits Dick for the first time to tell him he will be filing to legally adopt him.
 This flashback from Robin Vol. 2 #0 shows Bruce chatting with a teary-eyed Dick at Haly’s Circus, which means that Bruce likely spent a day with Dick, returning with him to the circus one last time.